Gerald-Z/Calculator-App/README.md

 After completing the app, I did some testing with Selenium WebDriver.

 ## Some Challenges I encountered:
 I encountered a number of interesting issues while working with this app.
-Initially, I intended on using CSS Flexbox to place the various buttons, but I eventually changed my mind and used CSS Grid instead as it allowed me to have more control over both the horizontal and the vetical layout of the elements.
+Initially, I intended to use CSS Flexbox to place the various buttons, but I eventually changed my mind and used CSS Grid instead as it allowed me to have more control over both the horizontal and the vertical layout of the elements.
-I also encountered a number of issues when I tried to access the app on my mobile device, and I was eventually able to solve these issues by using different styles depending on the size of the screen of the user's device, thereby making the app take up almost the entire screen when the app is accessed on mobile devices.
+I also encountered a number of issues when I tried to access the app on my mobile device, and I was eventually able to solve these issues by using different styles depending on the size of the screen of the user's device, thereby making the app take up almost the entire screen when the app is accessed on a mobile devices.

 ## Plans for the future: